MaciejBorowiecki/BlueSpark-autonomy/draft_notes.md

-# This notepad contains information gathered before the repository was created
+# This notepad contains information gathered before the repository was created and random thoughts

 ### List of teams from SAUVC 2024/2025 and their technologies (generated with ChatGPT)